Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Experimental Results

 \subsubsection{Experiment Setup}

 The purpose of this experiment was to test the ability of the SNGP and MGGP algorithms to recover from the data the analytic process model described by a known state-transition function.
 In order to assess the performance depending on the size of the data set and the complexity of the model, different combinations of the number of features $n_f$ and the size of the training set $n_s$ were tested.
-As the algorithms only allow modeling one output at a time, they were run independently for each of the state components $x_{pos, \, k+1}$, $y_{pos, \, k+1}$ and $\phi_{k+1}$.
+As the used algorithms only allow modeling one output at a time, they were run independently for each of the state components $x_{pos, \, k+1}$, $y_{pos, \, k+1}$ and $\phi_{k+1}$.

 The size of the SNGP population was set to 500 individuals and the evolution duration to 30000 generations.
 The set of elementary functions was defined as $\{*, \, +, \, -, \, \mathrm{sin}, \, \mathrm{cos}\}$.
 The maximum depth $d$ of the evolved nonlinear functions was set to 7 and the number of features was $n_f \in \{1, 2, 10\}$.
-The parameters of the MGGP algorithm were set to achieve a comparable performance relative to SNGP, taking into account the differences between the algorithms.
+To ensure a fair evaluation, the parameters of the MGGP algorithm were set similarly to provide both methods with a comparable amount of computational resoruces, taking into account the conceptual differences between the two algorithms.